jopemachine/jopemachine/README.md

 # Gyubong Lee

-* :wave: Hello!
-I am a passionate DevOps Engineer working in [Lablup](https://www.lablup.com/).
-I'm always interested in various technical things.
+Passionate DevOps Engineer working in [Lablup](https://www.lablup.com/)

+* Always interested in various technical things.

-* :heart: I enjoy debugging and creating useful things no matter what kind of technology it is.
+* Enjoy debugging and creating useful things no matter what kind of technology it is.

-* :unicorn: I believe all kinds of OSS contributions can make the world better.
+* I believe all kinds of OSS contributions can make the world better.

 ## Latest work